 It’s worth discussing these points from the start, a clear direction and objective will focus your approach and hopefully lead to your success.
-The answers to each of these questions will ultimately bring you to the decision of indie vs major; which is right for you?
+The answers to each of these questions will ultimately bring you to the decision of Indie vs major commercial record labels; which is right for you?

-In this post we’re going to break it down; what is indie music and what is involved in self-releasing?
+In this article we’re going to break it down; what is indie music and what is involved in self-releasing?
 Here is a step-by-step guide to making it as an indie artist.

 If you’re not sure which label to target, have a look at who your main influences are signed to.
 That’s always a great place to start.